Photo By Jeff Fusco

-Here’s a roundup of what the national and local media are saying about the Eagles this week.
+Here’s what the media are saying about the Eagles this week:

 Read more »